Time Management Strategies ‘Must Be Company-Wide’

-The organisation’s figures revealed 15 per cent of a business’s time is spent in meetings – a number that has risen steadily since 2008.
+The organization’s figures revealed 15 per cent of a business’s time is spent in meetings – a number that has risen steadily since 2008.

 In one case study, the management firm found senior leadership consumed 7,000 working hours per year this way, with a further 300,000 hours company-wide among subordinates in related meetings.

-Michael Mankins, leader of Bain’s organisation practice, said senior executives must approach the problem in a different way if they wish to boost productivity.
+Michael Mankins, leader of Bain’s organization practice, said senior executives must approach the problem in a different way if they wish to boost productivity.